 This Working Party will build on the What is a Court? report which was published by JUSTICE in May 2016 and has since directly influenced the transformation of the court estate.
 What is a Court? recommended a re-focus of the court estate on the needs of the user; with flexible justice spaces that can be located closer to the communities they serve and accommodate multiple jurisdictions; and enhanced services through investment in technology for remote and virtual proceedings and appropriately trained personnel.

-The What is a Trial?
-Working Party will also build on JUSTICE’s earlier report In the Dock (2015), which recommends the abolition of the dock due to its interference with the effective participation of the accused in their trial and the presumption of innocence.
+The Understanding Courts Working Party will also build on JUSTICE’s earlier report In the Dock (2015), which recommends the abolition of the dock due to its interference with the effective participation of the accused in their trial and the presumption of innocence.
 HM Courts & Tribunals Service is taking these proposals forward as part of its reform programme.

 According to the Crime Survey for England and Wales, less than half of people have confidence in the effectiveness of the justice system.
 Research has identified a disconnect between professional court users and lay people engaged in the trial process.
 Legal processes and constructs are confusing and distressing for the parties in cases, yet little effort has been made to truly address this.
 The court remains in the first instance the work place of legal professionals.
 As we reconfigure the court estate, and accommodate far more litigants in person, the role of the adversarial trial and legal professionals in communication of justice must be reviewed.